sjullieb/react-tap-room/README.md

 ## Description

-_A web application for a tap room which allows an admin to add new kegs, edit and delete existing kegs, decrease the number of pint left._
+_A web application for a tap room which allows an admin to add new kegs, edit, and delete existing kegs, decrease the number of pint left._

 ## Specifications

 * The applications should have a list of all available kegs.
+* The user should be able to choose an admin mode.
 * The user should be able to add a new keg with 124 pints left.
-* The user should be able decrease by one the number of pints left.
+* The admin should be able decrease by one the number of pints left.
-* The user should be able to edit the keg.
+* The admin should be able to edit the keg.
-* The user should be able to delete the keg.
+* The admin should be able to delete the keg.

-## Refactoring

-  I refactored NewKeg component and made it statefull to be able to Redirect to homepage after submitting a form.
-  I refactored Keg component and made it statefull to show Edit form (reuse NewKeg component) when user clicks Edit button.

-## Components

-Old version of components structure:
-!(src/assets/images/structure.jpg)

 ## Setup/Installation Requirements